ogie15/ATTUNE-ENABLE-HTTPS-TRAFFIC-ON-STORAGE-ACCOUNT-AZURE/Enable Secure Transfer.md

 Then loops through all resource groups and checks for storage accounts.

-Next, it enables HTTPS Traffic on all storage accounts
+Next, it enables HTTPS Traffic on those storage accounts

 Finally, the Azure PowerShell session is disconnected.